NangoHQ/nango/docs/docs/reference/connections-api.md

 We take great care to make sure that this call to get an access token is blazingly fast, so retrieving it fresh will not slow down your API requests.
 :::

+## Triggering Oauth Flows with API.
+Sometimes, you may choose not to use the frontend SDK and instead trigger the flow from an unidentified front-end client.
+For example, you might want to initiate the OAuth flow using the user's email.
+In such cases, you will need to include the OAuth request link in the email template that is used to send emails to the user.

+Request type: `GET`
+Endpoint: `/oauth/connect/:<CONFIG-KEY>?connection_id=<CONNECTION-ID>&public_key=<PUBLIC-KEY>&params[subdomain]=<SUB-DOMAIN>&api_redirect_url=<REDIRECTURL>&scopes=<SCOPES>`;

+When the flow is completed, this endpoint will redirect to the `api_redirect_url` you provided as a query parameter.
+If the OAuth flow is successful, Nango will append the `connection_id` and `provider_config_key` to the redirect URL.

+However, if there is an error in the OAuth flow, Nango will include the following query parameters: `message_type`, `error_type`, and `error_desc`.
+Therefore, to ensure that a flow is completed, it is crucial to validate that `message_type` is equal to `error`.

+Nango recommends verifying that the connection is successfully created by ensuring that the access tokens and connection data are retrievable.
+This step is important not only for validating the completion of the flow but also to ensure that the redirect is not initiated by a malicious user.

 ## Getting a list of all Connections

 Request type: `GET`